Security proofs for practical QKD: variations, techniques, gaps, and limitations: Families of security proofs

 where $\mathcal{E}_Z(\rho)$ is a channel that measures the $A^m$ system in the $Z$ basis, and $\mathcal{E}_X(\rho)$ is a channel that measures the $A^m$ system in the $X$ basis, and $c_q$ is a parameter that depends on these measurements POVMs\footnote{The $Z$ and $X$ basis here need not be taken literally.
 One can use the EUR statement for \textit{any} two POVMs, one corresponding to $Z$ and $X$.
 (To obtain a useful statement, one must ensure that $c_q>0$ for the two POVMs considered).
 For the BB84 protocol with ideal source, these correspond to the canonical $Z$ and $X$ basis measurements.}.
 Here, Alice's measurement POVMs and her reduced state are obtained from the source-replacement scheme (see also \cref{sec:SRS}).

 In the actual protocol, the $Z$ measurements are performed, which determines (a part of) the pre-amplification string whose min-entropy we wish to bound.
 The max entropy term is then suitably bounded by obtaining an estimate (upper bound) on the number of ``phase errors".
 This refers to the number of errors corresponding to (fictitious) measurements, where Alice and Bob use a different basis for the measurements than the one in the protocol.
 Note that one typically only applies the EUR analysis on a part of the pre-amplification string $\PAstring$.
 Thus, one must also relate the smooth min-entropy obtained via the EUR analysis to the min-entropy of the pre-amplification string.
 This is done with the use of suitable chain rules.
+For a more detailed walk-through of the proof, see \cref{app:eurfinite}.

 When working within EUR based security proofs, the following unique factors must be considered